As of 20 May 2024

 • Ensure business continuity plans are in place to support adequate staffing coverage.

-This advice includes information for RACFs on the management of:
+This advice includes information for RACFs about:

 Facilities should have appropriate preparedness plans in place to ensure a timely response to acute respiratory infections (ARIs).
 Facilities should refer to Guidance for Aged Care Facilities on the Public Health Management of Acute Respiratory Infections (RACF ARI Guidance) for outbreak management advice.